spechub/Hets/README.md

 ### Installing Hets under OS X/macOS (10.9 (Mavericks) and greater)
 * Install Homebrew: See [https://brew.sh](https://brew.sh)
 * Install Java: `brew cask install java`
+* Install the Hets-Repository to Homebrew: `brew tap spechub/hets`
 * Only for Hets-Desktop, install X11: `brew cask install xquartz`
 * Either install hets-desktop: `brew install spechub/hets/hets-desktop`
 * Or install hets-server: `brew install spechub/hets/hets-server`

+This installs Hets along with all its dependencies.
+Some of the dependencies are optional, but recommended, especially the provers.
+You can install Hets without these by adding a flag `--without-*` where `*` is one of these recommended dependencies.
+For instance, you can run `brew install spechub/hets/hets-desktop --without-leo2` to skip the installation of Leo2.
+For a list of these flags, run `brew info hets-desktop`.

 ### Hets binaries
 (these are usually not needed but may replace the binaries from above)